Sandeepsrinivasan-14/cogniroom-study-platform/README.md

 Sustainable Development Goal 4 is a commitment to ensuring inclusive and equitable quality education and promoting lifelong learning opportunities for all.

-Sustainable Development Goal 8 is about "decent work and economic growth" and is one of the 17 Sustainable Development Goals which were established by the United Nations General Assembly in 2015.
+Sustainable Development Goal 8 is about "decent work and economic growth" .